 Pipe bollards will be installed at the exterior of the building to protect fire hydrants, building corners, ramp entrances, exit stairs as well as any other equipment or parts of the building susceptible to damage from truck traffic.

-Provide guardrail protection in front of all sprinkler risers, electrical panels, roof drain risers and along pedestrian pathways surrounding the offices adjacent to forklift traffic.
+Provide bollard protection in front of all sprinkler risers, electrical panels.

 Exterior dock stairs shall be galvanized metal with open grate, non-slip treads and landings protected by bollards from truck traffic.